tiyd-rails-2016-01/tiyd-rails-2016-01.github.io/notes/final_projects.md

 After assigning groups, we then give two mentors to each group (typically instructors, but occasionally TAs or local professionals).
 We also schedule the time of day for check-ins and stand-ups (see below) so that no mentor is double-booked for a particular time.

+Students are given assignments on the afternoon of pitch day (Friday of week 9), and are instructed to focus on planning over the weekend.
+We ask them to create workflow diagrams, ERDs, and Trello boards (see below) TOGETHER as an entire group.
+They can only begin coding once the planning is complete.
+Some will get to coding over the weekend, and some will not.

 ### The Schedule

 When laying out the calendar for the final projects, we mark the following dates: